 Little attractive tooling is offered to web developers, especially for the front-end.
 The whole technology stack is on the back-end.
 Interestingly, these two factors, IT vendors and web developers got finally2These results are slightly different from those presented at ENDORSE as some of the responses came after the talk. equal average rank of 3.372 out of 5.

 Being user-unfriendly got more votes.
-And the clear winner is that Linked Data, which is closely associated with the well-established research area “Semantic Web”, is perceived as being too academic.
-This result reminded me of the popular article of Manu Sporny from 2014, JSON-LD and Why I Hate the Semantic Web.
+The clear winner is that Linked Data, which is closely associated with the well-established research area “Semantic Web”, is perceived as being too academic.
+This result reminded me of the popular article by Manu Sporny from 2014, JSON-LD and Why I Hate the Semantic Web.

 These four reasons are talked about a lot.
-But in the last decade, I found that there are other issues, hiding where nobody would look for them: the successful Linked Open Data practices.
+But in the last decade, I found other issues hiding where nobody would look for them: the successful Linked Open Data practices.
 LOD publishers publish Linked Data but don’t use it themselves.
 They perceive it only as a cost.
 They neither enjoy the gains nor suffer the pains of using it.
 And this influences the way they make decisions.

-I thought this 5th reason is unpopular and won’t get many votes but I was wrong.
+I thought this 5th reason was unpopular and wouldn’t get many votes, but I was wrong.
 It got an average of 3.097.
 That’s not much less than the failure to attract web developers and IT vendors.

-In an attempt to reduce a bit the conformation bias and learn new things, I also asked if there is another reason for the slow adoption of Linked Data and semantic technologies.
+In an attempt to reduce bit confirmation bias and learn new things, I also asked if there is another reason for the slow adoption of Linked Data and semantic technologies.
 According to 42% of the respondents, there is.
-Their reasons varied but their average score was 4.138.
+Their reasons varied, but their average score was 4.138.

-I few clusters formed and the biggest one was around tooling.
-Tooling is not targeting existing skillsets, not easy to install and unreliable (disappears after a few years), none for the end-users and so on.
+A few clusters formed, and the biggest one was around tooling.
+Tooling does not target existing skillsets, is not easy to install and is unreliable (disappears after a few years), not for the end-users and so on.
 To me, tooling is closely related to the web developers being attracted.
-There is insufficient tool support for them, and that leads to fewer developers working with semantic technologies in turn not producing many new tools.
+There is insufficient tool support for them, leading to fewer developers working with semantic technologies in turn not producing many new tools.

-Clusters formed also around missing skillset and being too complex, but they are somehow related to the second and third reason from the hypothesis question.
+Clusters are also formed around missing skill sets and being too complex, but they are somehow related to the second and the third reason from the hypothesis question.
 Another cluster was around Linked Data not having clear benefits, business cases being difficult to write and suchlike.